PorkodiVenkatesh/portfolios-qc/index.md

     \
-*Bench/Returing Associatesc refer to the [Portfolio Guidelines](./bench-guidelines.md) to update your portfolio.*
+*Bench/Returning Associates can refer to this [Portfolio Guidelines](./bench-guidelines.md) to update your portfolio.*

+    \
 > *Feel free to email us at : [reachqc@revature.com](mailto:reachqc@revature.com) in case of any queries.*